Estate, Gift & Generation-Skipping Taxes Under the OBBBA

 - Starting in 2026, each child born in the U.S. is eligible to receive a one-time government contribution of $1,000 to a tax-advantaged account.

 - The account operates similarly to a Roth IRA, growing tax-free and allowing withdrawals upon achieving the age of 18 for "qualified expenses" such as higher education, first-time home purchases, or small business expenses.
 These qualified expenses are pending further regulatory guidance.
-Unused funds may be rolled into a Roth IRA upon the beneficiary reaching age 30.

-Expanded use of Section 529 Plans.
+Expanded use of Section 529 Plans

 - The OBBBA expands the scope of tax-exempt distributions.
 Under the new provisions, 529 plan funds can now be used for educational expenses related to enrollment or attendance at elementary or secondary public, private, or religious schools.